Medically Reviewed By:Nidra Sidhu, M.D. Integrative Medicine

-While the hemp plant can produce hundreds of cannabinoids and other beneficial plant compounds with possible therapeutic and psychoactive effects, THC is definitely the most well-known, well-studied, and sought after of the bunch.
+While the hemp plant can produce hundreds of cannabinoids and other beneficial plant compounds with possible therapeutic and psychoactive effects, THC is definitely the most well-known, well-studied, and sought-after of the bunch.

-When learning about cannabis, you often hear people talk about high THC, high CBD strains, and Indica vs. Sativa strains.
+When learning about raw cannabis, you often hear people talk about high THC, high CBD strains, and Indica vs. Sativa strains.
 In reality, the THC and CBD come afterward.
 During the growing process, what they really mean is that the plant has high THCA and high CBDA, which will later be converted to THC or cannabidiol through the process of curing, heating, and decarboxylating.

-Delta-8 THC is a type of THC that also gets you high, but it has a couple of advantages over its delta-9 counterpart.
-Delta-8 is legal in most states, both federally and on a state level.
-There are a handful of states where it has been banned, but the majority are adhering to the federal verbiage in the 2018 Farm Bill, which keeps delta-8 legal as long as it’s below 0.3% delta-9 THC.
+Delta 8 THC is a type of THC that also gets you high, but it has a couple of advantages over its delta 9 counterpart.
+Delta 8 is legal in most states, both federally and on a state level.
+There are a handful of states where it has been banned, but the majority are adhering to the federal verbiage in the 2018 Farm Bill, which keeps delta 8 legal as long as it’s below 0.3% delta 9 THC.

-The primary benefit of delta-8 strains over delta-9 is the quality of the high.
-The delta-8 high is powerful yet gentle.
-You won’t have to worry so much about going on the roller coaster of intensity that often accompanies delta-9.
+The primary benefit of delta 8 strains over delta 9 is the quality of the high.
+The delta 8 high is powerful yet gentle.
+You won’t have to worry so much about going on the roller coaster of intensity that often accompanies delta 9.

-If you want to consume THCA, you can often find this in small amounts in the above products, but you’ll need to look for ones that have been third-party lab tested so you can verify the quantity.
+If you want to consume THC or THCA, you can often find this in small amounts in the above products, but you’ll need to look for ones that have been third-party lab tested so you can verify the quantity.
 Likely it will only be a small amount because heating methods convert most of the THCA into THC.

 The good news is that technology continues to advance, which means you can find THCA in the form of topicals, extracts, patches, and more.
 Get adventurous by juicing raw cannabis leaves to reap more than just the benefits of THCA.
 You’ll get many of the chemical compounds that make up this plant which is well over 400 known entities.

 It requires a specific formula to determine the amount of THC in a product that hasn’t been converted from THCA yet.
 That’s because some of the product will later turn into THC when it’s heated.
-To avoid this concern, you can always purchase products that have already been converted — like delta-8 gummies 100 mg and tinctures.
+To avoid this concern, you can always purchase products that have already been converted — like delta 8 gummies 100 mg and tinctures.

-When it comes to the consumption of THCA vs. Delta-8 THC vs. Delta-9 THC, it’s always wise to do your research.
+When it comes to the consumption of THCA vs. Delta 8 THC vs. Delta 9 THC, it’s always wise to do your research.
 Determine the risks at your workplace if you’re worried about being drug tested and learn more about the products you’re purchasing.
 This isn’t a regulated market at this time, so always check third-party lab results to ensure you’re getting what the product says you’re getting.

-As unfortunate as it is, plenty of companies will claim a certain percentage of THCA or delta-8 in their products when in reality, there isn’t any at all.
+As unfortunate as it is, plenty of companies will claim a certain percentage of THCA or delta 8 in their products when in reality, there isn’t any at all.
 A Certificate of Analysis will eliminate these worries, and you can take your health and wellness into your own hands.

-The legality of delta-9 THC is more straightforward.
-Federally, it’s illegal if it’s over 0.3% delta-9 on a dry weight basis.
+The legality of delta 9 THC is more straightforward.
+Federally, it’s illegal if it’s over 0.3% delta 9 on a dry weight basis.
 While this is the case, states and cities can still make up their own laws.
-In some states, recreational marijuana and delta-9 are legally sold in dispensaries, while other states have harsh penalties against any type of consumption of the compound.
+In some states, recreational marijuana and delta 9 are legally sold in dispensaries, while other states have harsh penalties against any type of consumption of the compound.

-If you’re looking for a federally legal high, delta-8 is definitely the way to go.
-What is delta-8?
-A type of THC that isn’t federally banned that also offers a super smooth experience.
-Knowing the differences between THC vs. THCA will help you make purchasing decisions or if you are interested in delta-8 gummies wholesale, and it also expands a person’s horizons about what kind of support the hemp plant can offer.
+If you’re looking for a federally legal high, delta 8 is definitely the way to go.
+What is delta 8?
+One of only a few cannabinoids that isn’t federally banned also offers a super smooth experience.
+Knowing the differences between THC vs. THCA will help you make purchasing decisions or if you are interested in delta 8 gummies bulk, and it also expands a person’s horizons about what kind of support the hemp plant can offer.